gitryk/oci_iac_v2/README.md

 * Global Configuration: Most parameters (VM specs, Network CIDRs, NSG rules) are fully manageable via terraform.tfvars.
 * OS Selection : You can use OS Ubuntu or Rocky Linux
 * Exceptions: The Network Load Balancer (NLB) detailed information is defined within local variables for architectural consistency and is not exposed in the .tfvars file.

+&nbsp;

+`This is an example code.
+You can customize it to suit your needs.`